ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 YARPP works fine with full-width (double-byte) characters, assuming your WordPress database is set up with Unicode support.
 99% of the time, if you're able to write blog posts with full-width characters and they're displayed correctly, YARPP will work on your blog.

 However, YARPP does have difficulty with languages that don't place spaces between words (Chinese, Japanese, etc.).
-For these languages, the "consider body" and "consider titles" options in the "Relatedness options" may not be very helpful.
+For these languages, the "consider body" and "consider titles" options in the "Algorithm options" may not be very helpful.
 Using only tags and categories may work better for these languages.

 = Does YARPP slow down my blog/server? =